FireWally – FAQ

 What’s the value of FireWally?

-The app allows you to see which applications are using the internet, monitor their data usage in real-time, and block or unblock their connections with a simple switch.
+The app allows you to see which applications are using the Internet, monitor their data usage in real-time, track network traffic for the current hour or day, and block or unblock connections with a simple switch.

 What macOS versions does FireWally support?